 Peruvian tack is the result of more than 400 years of tradition.
 It has been shaped by the need for comfort when travelling long distances and crossing difficult terrain on horseback.
 The bridles, made from a double layer of hand-woven rawhide, are works of art and can take up to a year to make.
 The saddles are also handmade, and are designed to distribute the body weight across a large portion of the horse’s back, thus minimizing strain on both horse and rider.

 A very distinctive element of Peruvian tack is the wooden box stirrups, or ‘estribos’.
 When the Spaniards arrived in Peru, they could find no local source of iron for making stirrups.
 As a replacement, they designed the box stirrup from wood, and adorned them with silver.

-Ornate stirrups like the ones seen below are used on the five-gaited Peruvian Paso horses on the Sacred Valley Ride.
+Ornate stirrups are used on the five-gaited Peruvian Paso horses on the Sacred Valley Ride.

 The box stirrups can feel strange at first if you are used to smaller English irons, but you soon get used to them.
 At lunch times when the horses are tied up, the stirrups are removed so that they do not bang unnecessarily against the horses’ sides.

 On the Grande Traversee ride from Argentina to Chile, the saddles are light wooden frames, with multiple sheep skins layered over the top for padding.
 The stirrups used are wide and deep, with a leather cage around the toe.

 During the ride, you might see local riders or your baqueano use traditional carved wooden stirrups like these: